-All these factors can alter the fish’s normal behavioral patterns, and the most drastic of these is of course the feeding behavior.
+All these factors can alter the fish’s standard behavioral patterns, and the most drastic of these is of course the feeding behavior.

-So, if the fish reverse their normal daily activity, which is swimming around and feeding, the logical conclusion is that they become rather inactive and do not bite all that much when it rains.
+So, if the fish reverse their regular daily activity, which is swimming around and feeding, the logical conclusion is that they become relatively inactive and do not bite all that much when it rains.

 RELATED ARTICLE: Make sure to also read this article if you want to learn more about night fishing